liferay/liferay-screens/README.md

 ## Android

 The implementation of Screens for Android is still in its early stages.
 It is not available to the community at this time.
 We hope to make it available in the next few months.

-Android implementation is in progress and will be published soon.